 'Band of Brothers' veteran Edward Tipper dies in Colorado

-Edward Tipper, a World War II paratrooper who was portrayed in the HBO series "Band of Brothers," has died.
+In this June 8, 2011, photo, Edward Tipper is honored by David Martin during a program hosted by The Greatest Generations Foundation at the Daniels Fund in Denver.
+Tipper, a World War II paratrooper who was portrayed in the HBO series "Band of Brothers," has died at age 95.
+He died Feb.
+1, 2017, in the Denver suburb of Lakewood, said his daughter, Kerry Tipper.

 Add your comments below